 Paragraph (d) sets forth the Exchange's Contingent Open process that occurs when the conditions to establish the price of the Opening Process set forth under Rule 11.7(c) do not occur by 9:45:00 a.m.
 Eastern Time.
-In such case, orders will be placed on the EDGA Book, routed, cancelled, or executed in accordance with the terms of the order.
-The Exchange proposes to state under paragraph (d) that the orders will be handled in time sequence, beginning with the order with the oldest times [sic] stamp.
+In such case, orders will be placed on the EDGX Book, routed, cancelled, or executed in accordance with the terms of the order.
+The Exchange proposes to state under paragraph (d) that the orders will be handled in time sequence, beginning with the order with the oldest time stamp.
+The Exchange also proposes to remove the prohibition from paragraph (b) that MidPoint Match ("MPM") Orders, as defined in Rule 11.8(d), will not be eligible for execution until the conditions set forth under Rule 11.7(c) above for determining the price of the Opening Process have been met.
+MPM Orders are currently only eligible for execution during the Regular Session.
+As discussed in more detail below, the Exchange proposes to enable MPM Orders to be also eligible for execution during the Pre-Opening Session and Post Closing Session.
+Therefore, the Exchange proposes to remove this remove this restriction on MPM Orders from Rule 11.7(d).

-Paragraph (e) or Exchange Rule 11.7 states that re-openings after a halt, suspension or pause will occur at the midpoint of the: (i) First NBBO subsequent to the first reported trade on the listing exchange following the resumption of trading after a halt, suspension, or pause; or (ii) then prevailing NBBO when the first two-sided quotation published by the listing exchange following the resumption of trading after a halt, suspension, or pause if no first trade is reported by the listing exchange within one second of publication of the first two-sided quotation by the listing exchange.
+Paragraph (e) or Exchange Rule 11.7 states that re-openings after a halt, suspension or pause will occur at the midpoint of the: (i) First NBBO subsequent to the first reported trade on the listing exchange following the resumption of trading after a halt, suspension, or pause; or (ii) then prevailing NBBO when the first twosided quotation published by the listing exchange following the resumption of trading after a halt, suspension, or pause if no first trade is reported by the listing exchange within one second of publication of the first two-sided quotation by the listing exchange.
 The Exchange proposes to add additional language to paragraph (e) to align with BATS Rule 11.24 and BYX Rule 11.23.
 First, the Exchange proposes to specify that while a security is subject to a halt, suspension, or pause in trading, the Exchange will accept orders eligible pursuant to paragraph (a)(2) described above for queuing prior to the resumption of trading in the security for participation in the Re-Opening Process.
 In addition, proposed paragraph (e)(2) would specify that the Re-Opening Process will occur in the same manner described in paragraphs (a)(2) and (b) of Rule 11.7, with the following exceptions: (1) Orders without a TIF instruction of RHO will be eligible for participation in the Re-Opening Process, but orders that include a TIF instruction of IOC or FOK, a Post Only instruction or Minimum Execution Quantity instruction will be cancelled or rejected, as applicable, and any ISO that does not include a TIF instruction of IOC or FOK will be converted into a non-ISO and be queued for participation in the Re-Opening Process.
 Proposed paragraph (e)(2) would state that where neither of the conditions required to establish the price of the Re-Opening Process in paragraph (1) above have occurred, the security may be opened for trading at the discretion of the Exchange.
 Where the security is opened by the Exchange subject to this discretion, orders will be handled in the same manner described in paragraph (d) regarding a Contingent Open.
 Proposed paragraphs (e)(1)-(2) would be substantially similar to the functionality set forth in BATS Rule 11.24(e)(1)-(2) and BYX Rule 11.23(e)(1)-(2).